hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 Apart from the obvious unit testing of methods and classes, the following scenarios should be unit tested:

-* Failure Scenarios
+- Failure Scenarios
-  * Bad TssMessages
+  - Bad TssMessages
-  * Failure to reach threshold number of votes
+  - Failure to reach threshold number of votes
-* HAPI Tests
+- HAPI Tests
-  * A down node during pre-genesis needing to get the key material from post-genesis node.
+  - A down node during pre-genesis needing to get the key material from post-genesis node.
-  * Down nodes during bootstrap and re-keying
+  - Down nodes during bootstrap and re-keying
-  * Multi-release migrations
+  - Multi-release migrations

 ### Integration Tests

 Additional Integration Tests:

-* TSS bootstrap for New Networks
+- TSS bootstrap for New Networks
-* TSS bootstrap for Existing Networks
+- TSS bootstrap for Existing Networks
-  * multiple software upgrades.
+  - multiple software upgrades to check transfer of the ledger id.
+- Network State Transplant

 ### Performance Tests

-The following need performance profiles:
+The following needs performance profiling:

 1. How long does it take to generate the key material for a new candidate roster as a function of roster size?
 2. How much space is being used in the state for all TSS related data structures?